 Employment practices liability insurance costs depend on the size of your business and other relevant factors.

 The cost of EPLI primarily depends on the size of your business and the number of employees.
-For Insureon customers, the median cost of EPLI is $2,185 annually, or $182 per month.
+For Insureon customers, the median cost of EPLI is $182 per month, or $2,185 annually.
 The median provides a better representation of what you can expect to pay than the average because it eliminates high and low outliers.

 Many small businesses (10%) pay less than $1,000 per year for EPLI and 36% pay between $1,000 and $2,000 per year.

 If you want car insurance that pays for a wide range of damage, you have to pay more for it.
 The same rule applies to business insurance.
 If you want an EPLI policy with higher coverage limits, expect to pay more than you would for basic coverage.
 Similarly, a policy with a low deductible (the amount paid before collecting on a claim) will cost more than a policy with a high deductible.

 The median generic limit for employment practices liability insurance is $1,000,000.
 The median deductible is $5,000.

 Pay your entire premium upfront.
 You can typically pay your premium in monthly or annual installments.
 It might be tempting to go with a smaller monthly payment, but consider paying the full premium instead.
 Businesses can usually save money this way because many insurers offer discounts on annual premiums.

 Proactively manage your risks.
 If your business has no claims history, expect to pay lower insurance rates.
 An effective way to do this is to create a comprehensive risk management plan.
 For example, you might:

 Insurance premiums vary based on the policies a business buys.
 See our small business insurance cost overview or explore costs for a specific policy.